ericchase/coding-tutorials/cplusplus/input-reading/02-input-stream.md

 ![Imgur](https://i.imgur.com/y89A7Is.png)

-Finally, what this code might produce with a user named Greg.
+Finally, an interaction that might occur with a user named Greg:

 ![Imgur](https://i.imgur.com/XCECpZy.png)